Our clean air planning expertise covers:

 Data driven CAZ design

-We help to identify the best solution for a particular area in terms of the environment and economy, whilst achieving the requirements set by JAQU in the shortest possible time.
+At Sweco, we help to identify the best solution for a particular area in terms of the environment and economy, whilst achieving the requirements set by JAQU in the shortest possible time.
 We do this by drawing upon the expertise of our transport planning and environmental teams who gather data from multiple sources including Automatic Number Plate Recognition (ANPR) and through surveys and questionnaires to better understand how the creation of a Clean Air Zone could affect local businesses and the general public.

 This data is then used to update the transport and air quality models to forecast future traffic and air quality levels.
 The ANPR data also helps to identify the vehicle fleet mix in an urban area in order to determine which vehicles will be compliant and therefore not subject to a charge.
 The data collection and modelling work allows us to determine current and future air quality exceedances on the networks and produce the business case to fund these measures.
 Throughout the process, we engage with the various stakeholders to better understand the key issues and to refine the potential measures to address them.